A week that changes your karate path

 Why a karate retreat?

-The concept: experiencing karate from a new perspective
+The concept: Experience karate with new perspectives

 ✔️ Adopt new perspectives – think beyond your own karate style